Stripe vs Paypal

 - The merchant is in a highly-regulated industry

 Do one or more of the above indicators describe your company?
 If so, it’s likely your business falls into the high risk category.
-In this case, it is essential to find a payment processor, like PayKings, who specialize in providing sustainable high risk merchant accounts.
+In this case, it is essential to find a payment processor other than Stripe and PayPal, like PayKings, who specialize in providing sustainable high risk merchant accounts.